Grand Ridge Road: History

-The construction of (The) Ridge Road was detailed in the Country Roads Board's annual review for the 1924/25 financial year, running from Seaview, Mirboo, Gunyah, Ryton, through Balook, Blackwarry to Carrajung (for a total of 66 miles), described to "play an important part in the further development of the hill country of South Gippsland"; it was referred to as the Grand Ridge Road from 1933.
+Construction of (The) Ridge Road was detailed in the Country Roads Board's annual review for the 1924/25 financial year, referencing a longer route running from Seaview, Mirboo, Gunyah, Ryton, through Balook, Blackwarry to Carrajung (for a total of 66 miles, subsuming the original declarations of Warragul-Leongatha Road between Seaview and Hallston, Leongatha-Yarragon Road through Hallston, Boolarra-Welshpool Road between Boolarra South and Wonyip, Jeeralang West Road between Wonyip and Grand Ridge, Balook-Traralgon Road through Balook, and Carrajung-Gormandale Road from Balook to Carrajung, as Main Roads; and subsuming Boolarra South-Mirboo Road from Mirboo North to Boolarra South and Jeeralang West Road between Grand Ridge and Balook as a Developmental Road), described to "play an important part in the further development of the hill country of South Gippsland"; it was referred to as Grand Ridge Road from 1933.

-A section of the road between Wonyip and Albert River was later declared as part of Midland Highway in 1939; this was later incorporated back into the Grand Ridge Road when highway status was revoked in 1990.
+A section of the road between Wonyip and Albert River was later declared as part of Midland Highway in 1939; this was later incorporated back into Grand Ridge Road when highway status was revoked in 1990.

-The Grand Ridge Road was signed as State Route 190 between Wonyip and Albert River (as part of the Midland Highway) in 1986; despite the revocation of the highway in 1990, this section was still signed as such until the change-over to the new alphanumeric system in the late 1990s, when all traces of the former route were removed.
+Grand Ridge Road was signed as State Route 190 between Wonyip and Albert River (as part of the Midland Highway) in 1986; despite the revocation of the highway in 1990, this section was still signed as such until the change-over to the new alphanumeric system in the late 1990s, when all traces of the former route were removed.
 It is today signed as Tourist Route 93 for its entire route; its eastern section between Balook and Willung South is also signed Tourist Route 94 as part of the eastern loop of the Strzelecki Trail.